Your Gift of $500

 - allows a family to participate in an afternoon of Sunday Respite, providing a much needed break for parents caring for a child with a disability.

 - allows a parent who has lost a child to attend a bereavement group at our Jewish Healing Network of Chicago.

-- provides training on the Virginia Frank Phase Model, giving early childhood educators the tools for addressing the needs of young children with special needs.
+- provides training for early childhood educators in the Virginia Frank Child Development Center's phase model curriculum, which provides teachers with tools for addressing the needs of children with special needs.